Balanced algebraic unknotting, linking forms, and surfaces in three- and four-space: Linking pairings of cyclic branched coverings of prime order

 In summary, we have seen three variations of linking pairings on the $n$--fold branched covering, all of which contain the same information and can thus be used interchangeably.
-In the following, we will stick to $\ell$ and refer to it as the \emph{sesquilinear linking pairing of $\Sigma_n$}.
+In the following, we will stick to $\lkh$ and refer to it as the \emph{sesquilinear linking pairing of $\Sigma_n$}.
+Our reason to favor $\lkh$ is its close relationship to the Blanchfield form: in a certain sense, which will be made more precise in \cref{sec:ApP:BlandLk}, $\lkh$ is induced by $\Bl$.
+In particular, we have the following statement, which we will also prove in \cref{sec:ApP:BlandLk}.